 Here's one I took of his Chevy-orange engine (which he has indeed managed to keep nice and clean.)
 Also on CJ3B.info, see his hood reinforcement, designed to prevent dents and cracks in the hood.

 Here's a look at the governor Bob added, for operation with his newly-restored 3-point hitch in the rear.
 See also the front suspension (130K JPEG) with steering damper and lots of spring to support the front bumper weight.

-Bob (left) shows me the 3-point hitch, at the 2013 Spring Midwest Willys Reunion.
+Bob (left) shows me the 3-point hitch, at the 2013 Spring Willys Reunion.

-Nice shot of Bob's 3B all set to lead the Willys caravan through Cuyahoga Valley National Park during the Spring Reunion.
+Nice shot of Gertrude all set to lead the Willys caravan through some beautiful scenery in Cuyahoga Valley National Park, during the 2013 Spring Reunion.

-Also on CJ3B.info, see Bob's Jeep at his Northern Ohio Jeep Show and on the cover of the 4WD Hardware Catalogue. -- Derek Redmond
+Also on CJ3B.info, see Bob's Jeep at his Northern Ohio Jeep Show, on the cover of the 4WD Hardware Catalogue, and Pulling a Bush Hog Mower. -- Derek Redmond

 Return to Jeep CJ-3B Owners and Photos.

 CJ3B Home | Contents | Search | Links | 3A and 3B Community